NiccoloSalvini/thesis/docs/03-apiinfrastructure.md

 for some other useful but beyond the scope references, such as the scheduling algorithm the reader can refer to [@wiki:scheduler].

 ### Cron Jobs
+\BeginKnitrBlock{definition}\iffalse{-91-67-114-111-110-106-111-98-93-}\fi{}
-\BeginKnitrBlock{definition}\iffalse{-91-67-114-111-110-106-111-98-93-}\fi{}<div class="definition"><span class="definition" id="def:cronjob"><strong>(\#def:cronjob)  \iffalse (Cronjob) \fi{} </strong></span>Cron job is a software utility which acts as a time-based job scheduler in Unix-like OS.
+<span class="definition" id="def:cronjob"><strong>(\#def:cronjob)  \iffalse (Cronjob) \fi{} </strong></span>Cron job is a software utility which acts as a time-based job scheduler in Unix-like OS.
 Linux users that set up and maintain software environments exploit cron to schedule their day-to-day routines to run periodically at fixed times, dates, or intervals.
 It typically automates system maintenance but its usage is very flexible to whichever needed.
-It is lightweight and it is widely used since it is a common option for Linux users.</div>\EndKnitrBlock{definition}
+It is lightweight and it is widely used since it is a common option for Linux users.
+\EndKnitrBlock{definition}
 The tasks by cron are driven by a crontab file, which is a configuration file that specifies a set of commands to run periodically on a given schedule.
 The crontab files are stored where the lists of jobs and other instructions to the cron daemon are kept.
 Each line of a crontab file represents a job, and the composition follows the syntax in figure \@ref(fig:crontab)